Judge William L. Roby

 Information re Attending Hearings with Judge Roby

-* VOP trials (p.m.) - Appearance by attorneys and defendants are to be in person.
+Thursday, December 1 - * VOP trials (a.m.) - Appearance by attorneys and defendants is to be in person.

-Thursday, July 29 – * VOP trials (a.m. and p.m.) - Appearance by attorneys and defendants are to be in person.
+Friday, December 2 - * VOP trials (a.m.) - Appearance by attorneys and defendants is to be in person.

 ZOOM INSTRUCTIONS FOR HEARING ATTENDANCE